LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 20. Services section enabled and populated (for consultants and freelancers)

-If you are a consultant, freelancer, or independent professional, enable the Services section on your profile.
-This section allows you to list specific offerings - for example, "LinkedIn Profile Audit," "B2B Content Strategy," or "Executive Coaching."
-Services appear in a dedicated section visible to profile visitors and in LinkedIn service provider search results, giving you an additional discovery channel beyond standard profile search.
-List three to five specific services with clear, keyword-rich descriptions of what each entails and who it is designed for.
+If you are a consultant, freelancer, coach, or any independent professional who sells services directly, enable the Services section on your profile immediately.
+This section allows you to list specific offerings with keyword-rich descriptions - "LinkedIn Profile Audit," "B2B Content Strategy," "Executive Coaching for Series A Founders," "UX Research for Mobile Applications" - and it creates an additional discovery channel beyond standard profile search.

 Section 5 - Network Depth and Ongoing Maintenance (Items 21-25)